NMR Spectroscopy Facility

 • Multiple violations will lead to "refusal of access" to the facility.

-• Users must follow the instructions of the staff.
+• Users must follow the staff's instructions.

 • All users must follow standard lab safety protocols.
 No food or drink is allowed in the facility at any time.